Fruit Vinegar Cocktails

 Cocktail version

-Replace sparkling water with prosecco or add a little gin.
+Replace sparkling water with prosecco or add a splash of gin.

 ๐Ÿ’ก Tip: Try adding a few drops of elderflower and lemon vinegar to lemonade or a glass of iced water for a refreshing aperitif.

 ๐Ÿƒ 3.
-Mint and Lime Mojito Inspiration: Mojito.
+Mint & Lime Mojito Inspiration: Mojito.

-This gourmet vinegar captures the essence of a classic mojito with fresh mint and tangy lime.
-It is very refreshing and perfectly suited for summer drinks, whether with or without alcohol.
+This gourmet vinegar captures the essence of a classic mojito with fresh mint and tart lime.
+It's very refreshing and perfectly suited for summer drinks, whether with or without alcohol.

 produkt | Jemnรฝ ocet s pล™รญchutรญ mรกty a limetky | Oliviers&Co